 Management of dysphasia

 Referral to speech and language therapy is the usual practice for dysphasia where a thorough assessment of the nature of the problem is followed by exercises to encourage the recovery of fluent speech and understanding.
 Therapy tends to be tailored to the needs of the individual patient.
-The value of these interventions has been assessed by a Cochrane review that concluded that, whilst there was no good evidence to support such management, there was none to refute it either.
-The problem is a shortage of good-quality research to assess the value of speech and language therapy.
+The value of these interventions has been assessed by a number of Cochrane reviews.
+The most recent concluded that speech and language therapy was effective in improving communication, but that there was not enough evidence to discern which particular type of therapy to recommend.

-Aphasia may have a severe, debilitating effect on the everyday life of the patient.
-Severe aphasias are likely to show little improvement but other forms can show rapid improvement.
+Dysphasia/aphasia may have a severe, debilitating effect on the everyday life of the patient.
+Severe dysphasias are likely to show little improvement but other forms can show rapid improvement.
 The probability of recovery following trauma is higher than following stroke.
-Around one third of aphasics recover fully within three months but complete recovery is unlikely after six months.
-When language returns in a person who was an immigrant but has spoken English for many years, it tends to return in the native language.
-There is a possibility that some drugs may enhance the ability to learn and hence to recover language after a stroke but this is still very much in the experimental stage.
+Prognosis for the recovery of linguistic function varies enormously and is difficult to predict as it is affected by many factors.
+There is a possibility that some drugs may enhance the ability to learn and hence to recover language after a stroke but this is still very much in the experimental stage and there are no large trials or reviews.

 Further reading & references